a frustrated young woman holds her temples and thinks about polite ways to say mind your own business

 1. Don’t worry about it.
 I’ve got this!

-2. I’d prefer not to talk about it.
+2. I’d prefer not to talk about this particular matter.

 3. I’d rather not go into details if you don’t mind.